tylorschafer/sesac_code_challenge/README.md

 ## Overview
 * This repo contains the code for the Bot saves princess 1 and 2 challenges.
 I had a lot of fun playing around with the 2 dimensional matrix logic in these challenges.
 The following documentation will outline local setup, how to run on Hacker Rank, and the 4 categories of assessment laid out in the challenge directions.
+* Being that both challenges are very similar, I refactored the work done on the first challenge to be completely re-useable in the second challenge.
+The only difference is how many step directions are returned in the main method.
+* My entire strategy in designing this code base was to make everything as readable and reuseable as possible.
+While there are surely more concise ways to write out this functionality, every method used in these challenges has a distinct responsbility and is reuseable between challenges.

 ## Local Setup
 * This codebase was written with ruby 2.4.1, all dependencies are located in the Gemfile.